 - Homemade muffins, breakfast cookies.
 All without added sugar or using applesauce or bananas to sweeten.
 Try these!

 Aim to make veggies a part of every meal.
-This is where a lot of the important nutrients come from to help kids stay healthy and avoid sickness.
+This is where a lot of the important nutrients come from to help kids stay healthy.

 - Spinach and greens are hard to eat at young ages, so blend into smoothies and muffins like these, or cook with scrambled eggs